-The uncertainty analysis conducted in 2010 has not yet been updated for the 1990 through 2013 Inventory years; instead, the uncertainty percentage ranges calculated previously were applied to 2013 emission estimates.
+The uncertainty analysis conducted for the 1990 through 2009 Inventory has not yet been updated for the 1990 through 2014 Inventory years; instead, the uncertainty percentage ranges calculated previously were applied to 2014 emission estimates.
 The majority of sources in the current Inventory were calculated using the same emission factors and activity data for which probability density functions were developed in the 1990 through 2009 uncertainty analysis.